simonjantsch/farkas/README.md

 Functions to run benchmark instances can be found in benchmarking.py.
 Benchmarking results can be found in benchmark_runs.

+## Experiments

-Functions to plot results are implemented in plotting.py, and examples of notebooks containing plots can be found in plot.ipynb and experiments/experiments.ipynb
+Functions to plot results are implemented in plotting.py.
+Notebooks with plots on experimental results can be found in

+experiments/experiments.ipynb

+and

+plot.ipynb